hiyunpeng/My_Go_Game/README.md

 ## My Go Game 简易双人围棋

-This is a web-based Go game implementation with interactive UI features, including an undo function, a restart button, a capture counter, and more.
+This is a **web-based player-to-player Go game** implementation with interactive UI features, including:
+- **Undo function** to revert the last move.
+- **Restart button** to reset the game.
+- **Capture counter** to track captured stones.
+- **Local play** without requiring internet, login, or registration.

+### About
+This game is designed for **offline play**, making it ideal for situations where an internet connection is unavailable.
+It was inspired by experiences of traveling by train, where poor Wi-Fi made it difficult to play online Go games on any device.

 ### Features
 - **Go Board (19x19)**: Implements a standard Go board with star points.
 - **Move Placement**: Players can click to place stones.
-- **Undo (悔棋)**: Allows undoing the last move.
+- **Undo**: Allows undoing the last move.
-- **Restart Game (重新开始)**: Resets the board to start a new game.
+- **Restart Game**: Resets the board to start a new game.
 - **Capture Counter**: Displays captured stones for both players.
-- **Ko Rule Handling**: Prevents immediate repetition of previous board states.
+- **Ko Rule Handling**: Prevents immediate repetition of previous board states, which is the hardest part of the game.
 - **Save & Load Game**: Automatically saves progress using local storage.
 - **Hover Effect**: Shows a preview of stone placement before committing a move.
-- **Player Timer**: Tracks the time spent by each player.

 ### Installation
 1. Clone this repository: